Unattended Children Policy

 Children 7 Years Old and Younger

-If a child is left after closing time, two staff members will remain and attempt to reach a caregiver.
-If, after 15 minutes, the caregiver cannot be reached, the staff member in charge will call the Smithfield Police Department and place the child in the custody of the police.
+A child must have a way to contact his/her caregiver at all times while he/she is left in the library.
+No child should be left in the library 15 minutes before the library is closing.
+If a child is left after closing, two staff members will remain and attempt to reach a caregiver.
+After 15 minutes, if the caregiver cannot be reached, the staff will call the Smithfield Police Department.
+The child will be placed in police custody.

 Approved by Library Board of Trustees September 30, 2019